Daniel-Mietchen/datascience/recurring-events.md

 # About
 This file contains information regarding recurring events and how they relate to data science.
-Sorted in order of next occurrence.
+Sorted in order of next occurrenc (2015/2016)e.

 # December 7-13: [Computer Science Education Week](https://csedweek.org/)